hlf-go/writing-chaincode/README.md

                 main.go
 ```

+This is minimally sufficient to compile and run code on macOS, Linux, Windows, etc.

 In the case of chaincode development, this structure will not work.
-You will need to organise all your dependencies under one root directory.
-You will also need to create a directory call `vendor`.
+You will need to organise all your dependencies under one root directory and then deploy the root directory to fabric peer.

 Here is an example of a hypothetical chaincode project:

 ```
     $GOPATH/